 - Sometimes the connection at the wand and hose develops a link; you’ll need a plastic o-ring if it does.

 While not the most inexpensive pressure washer on the list, the Stanley SXPW2823 certainly comes close.
-You get more bang for your buck over the A-iPower pressure washer, though.
-There are four quick-connect nozzles included instead of three, plus a bonus Turbo nozzle that shoots oscillating water for a scrubbing effect.
+You get more bang for your buck over the A-iPower pressure washer.
+For example, four quick-connect nozzles are included instead of three, plus a bonus Turbo nozzle that shoots oscillating water for a scrubbing effect.

 The welded steel frame has been powder coated to prevent corrosion.
-This is backed up with a 5-year warranty for the frame.
+This machine is backed up with a 5-year warranty for the frame.
 The engine, a Stanley overhead cam engine, features a 2-year warranty.
-The pump, which will always wear out before the engine, only has a 1-year warranty.
+Unfortunately, the pump, which will always wear out before the engine, only has a 1-year warranty.

 Don’t expect a light machine with the Stanley.
 Although not the heaviest on the roundup, it does come in at 71.8 pounds.
-You’re going to notice that weight when you’re moving it around for a full day of work.
+You’ll notice that weight when you’re moving it around for a full day of work.

 2,800 PSI at 2.3 GPM lends itself to moderate work around the house.
-You won’t be cleaning the eaves of a two-story, or a larger house, but you will get done a lot of chores all the same.
+You won’t be cleaning the eaves of a two-story or a larger home, but you will get done a lot of chores all the same.
 The driveway, patio, and a good-sized deck can all be easily tackled with the Stanley.

-- A great price for a medium-duty pressure washer.
+- An excellent price for a medium-duty pressure washer.